How to use GNS3, GNS3 Terminology, and Overview

 ip [IP address] [Subnet mask]

 GNS3 checks the supplied IP address on the network.
-If the supplied IP is not in use, it assigns the supplied IP address to the PC.
+If the provided IP is not in use, it assigns the IP address.
+The following image shows the process of assigning IP addresses to PC1 and PC2.

 Verifying connectivity

-To test connectivity between devices, you can use the ping command.
+To test device connectivity, use the ping command.
 The ping command sends small test data packets to the destination device in a sequence.
-If the destination device is connected to the source device, the destination device replies.
-If you see reply messages in the output of this command, it verifies that the source device and the destination device have proper connectivity.
+If the destination device is up and reachable, it replies to these data packets.
+If you see reply messages in the output of this command, it verifies that the source and destination devices are correctly connected.

 verifying connectivity